-- Review of the processes of estimates and provisions (at the level of revenue and expenses). - Review of impairment associated with recorded assets (mainly referring to assets). - Review of the commissioning of assets and the processes for fixing associated values (capitalisable items, monitoring of administrative approvals, technical commissioning conditions, etc.). - Renew using specific mandatory procedures and/or instructions of: - Accounting records and/or entries i.
-"Manual of Accounting Policies and Chart of Accounts of the Group", which includes the accounting policies that are to govern the Group's making of accounting allocations in the information systems, as well as in the preparation of the Financial Statements and the Annual Accounts, in order to guarantee an accurate image of the assets and liabilities, financial situation, results of operations, changes in net worth and cash flows.
+• Review of the processes of estimates and provisions (at the level of revenue and expenses).

+• Review of impairment associated with recorded assets (mainly referring to assets).

+Review of the commissioning of assets and the processes for fixing associated values (capitalisable items, monitoring of administrative approvals, technical commissioning conditions, etc.).

+Renew using specific mandatory procedures and/or instructions of:

+Accounting records and/or entries
-- One-off transactions (evaluation at the Senior Management level of the economic and financial, corporate and legal implications that may derive from such transactions).

-- Closing of Financial Statements, and preparation of the individual and consolidated Annual Accounts.
+One-off transactions (evaluation at the Senior Management level of the economic and financial, corporate and One-on transactions (cratatation at the constructions).
+Closing of Financial Statements, and preparation of the individual and consolidated Annual Accounts.
 The internal reference rules governing these matters are set forth in the following: